Giuseppe Danise: Education and early career

 He continued building his Italian career to great success, singing in Bologna, Genoa, Rome, and Naples, among other places.
 He sang the role of Amonasro in Verdi's Aida at the opening of the Arena di Verona.
 In 1915 he performed at the Teatro Costanzi in Rome in the world premiere of the opera Una tragedia fiorentina by Mario Mariotti.

 From May 1914 through September 1915, Danise sang primarily in South America, in theatres in Uruguay, Brasil, and Argentina, such as the Teatro Colón in Buenos Aires.

-Back in Italy, the Italian arm of the HMV record company, La Voce del Padrone, made its first complete recording of Verdi's Rigoletto in May 1916, with Danise in the title role.
+Back in Italy, the Italian arm of the His Master's Voice record company, La voce del padrone, made its first complete recording of Verdi's Rigoletto in May 1916, with Danise in the title role.
 Due to an unfortunate incident, however, some of the matrices were damaged before they made it to the fabrication process.
 The sections that were lost were re-recorded the following year with a different set of singers, Rigoletto being sung by Ernesto Badini.
 The complete but cobbled-together recording was issued in 1918 with the mixed cast.

 Danise made his La Scala debut as the title role in the Scala premiere of Borodin's Prince Igor.
 He enjoyed great success in that house, opening a season with Spontini's Fernando Cortez and taking part in the Scala premiere of Zandonai's Francesca da Rimini and in the world premiere of Macigno by Vittorio De Sabata.
 In 1918, at the Teatro Costanzi in Rome, he sang in the world premiere of Vincenzo Michetti's Maria di Magdala.

 Danise had to retire from the stage temporarily when he was conscripted to service in World War I. He was transferred from Milan to Rome, where he worked as a censor.
 During his stay in Rome, he sang at Teatro Costanzi (now known as the Teatro dell'Opera di Roma).
 It was at this time (1917–1918) that Danise first had occasion to sing with Beniamino Gigli, both performing in Cilea's Adriana Lecouvreur.